santosh-1987/programming-fundamentals/docs/arrays/prefix_sum.md

 ## Arrays - Prefix Sum

+Prefix array is a very vital tool in competitive programming.
+This helps to minimize the repeated calculation done in an array and thus reduces the time complexity of your program.

 To fill the prefix sum array, we run through index 1 to last and keep on adding the present element with the previous value in the prefix sum array.